Investors

 The Audit Committee

 The Audit Committee is chaired by Carmel Warren.
-Its other members are William Neale and Edward Spurrier.
+Its other member is Edward Spurrier.

 The Audit Committee’s primary responsibility is monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.